 The symptoms of a pulmonary embolism can sometimes be difficult to recognise because they can vary between different people.
 And the symptoms of a blood clot to the lungs are also seen in many other lung conditions.

 The main symptoms are chest pain, feeling short of breath, coughing and feeling faint or even passing out.

-If you or someone you care for has a combination of these symptoms:
+See a GP if you, or someone you care for, has a combination of these symptoms:

 - chest pain